 Candidates may wish to refer to the selection criteria for Mathematics.

-Reading lists for prospective Mathematics applicants can be found on page 11 of the departmental prospectus, available to download from the Maths Department website.
+Reading lists for prospective Mathematics applicants can be found in the departmental prospectus, available from the Maths Department website.

 Chris, 2nd year

 'The Mathematics course is absolutely fantastic and is essentially problem-solving on a daily basis, which I love.
 You attend lectures to learn the material and then complete problem sheets on the topics.
 Certainly, for me, the most rewarding aspect of mathematics is solving problems, especially when they have been initially unyielding, or seemingly unapproachable; and this is right at the core of the course.